karti16/coding-problems/README.md

 **[⬆ Back to Top](#list-of-problems)**

-## 60. Print all combination of numbers for the given target
+## 60. Print all combination of numbers that add up to for the given target

 [Question link]()